 5.4.2 Frequency of Processing Log

-Audit logs are reviewed on a weekly basis by the TrustFactory Security Officer for any evidence of malicious activity and following each important operation.
+Audit logs of security events on the IT & Security infrastructure are reviewed on a weekly basis by the TrustFactory Security Officer for any evidence of malicious activity.
 Unauthorized or suspicious activity is investigated.